 We have previously published key arguments to be used when opposing counsel challenges said motion, but thus far we have not talked about the actual mechanics behind filing.

 Specifically, there are two components that need to be filed in order to obtain an Article 15 default judgment when attempting service of process in China.

 Component 1: The Motion

 The first component is the motion itself.

-Below is a redacted copy of motion for an Article 15 default judgement.
+Below is a redacted copy of motion for an Article 15 default judgment.
 One of our clients was kind enough to provide us with this document after he received a seven figure default judgment against a Chinese manufacturer.

 Component 2: Affidavit of Due Diligence